segment was partly funded by a Local History Grant issued by the Brisbane City

 Residential development in the catchment was boosted by the land boom of the 1880s, and was accelerated in the Camp Hill and Cannon Hill areas.
 Aquarium Passage at the mouth of the creek took its name from the Aquarium and its associated recreational facilities which were built in 1889.
 This complex was established by Charles Anderson, a Sydney businessman who already operated a similar amenity on Sydney Harbour, and who founded a consortium[ this partnership included Robert Philp, a principal of the North Qld. retailing firm Burns Philp, and later a Premier of Queensland ] to raise capital for, and manage the complex.
 This company operated 3 steamships from their inner city wharf, to convey patrons to the facility, which was open every day of the week, and on some evenings.
 The premises eventually comprised a menagerie of lions, tigers, panthers, cheetahs, performing seals, penguins and other imported livestock; sporting facilities such as tennis courts, athletics and lacrosse fields, a restaurant and a roller skating rink, two aquariums illuminated by electric light, and a 1400 seat concert hall built above them.
 The concert hall featured the colony's first electric organ, hosted daily performances by visiting musicians, local bands, and opera companies.
 Outside more spectacular features included Professor Fernandez's balloon ascent and parachute descent, the first in the colony of Queeensland.
 This complex at Queensport could be considered to have been Queensland's first "theme park ".

-The switchback railway at the complex was blown into the river by a severe storm in 1892, and in being commercially disadvantaged by competition with Andrew Petrie Junior's more centrally located recreational amenity at Breakfast Creek and by the 1890s depression, this ambitious facility finally closed in 1897 [Brisbane 150 Stories 1859 - 2009 Publication BCC ].
+The switchback railway at the complex was blown into the river by a severe storm in 1892, and suffered further by the great floods of 1893, while being commercially disadvantaged by competition with Andrew Petrie Junior's more centrally located recreational amenity at Breakfast Creek and by the 1890s depression.
+This ambitious facility finally closed in 1897 [Brisbane 150 Stories 1859 - 2009 Publication BCC ].

 In the same year, the Mt Gravatt Recreational Reserve was established, and survives to this day.
 (Bulimba Electorate Centenary Committee 1959, Robinson 1991)